Helping Clients Avoid Costly Medicare Mistakes

 Medicare Part A - Hospital Insurance

 Medicare Part A generally comes with no out-of-pocket premium, but it does require both a deductible and coinsurance.
-It covers hospital care, provided the patient is admitted under a doctor’s official order.
-A stay of 1-60 days must meet the $1,632 deductible.
-Days 61 to 90 have no additional deductible, but there’s a $408 per day coinsurance.
-Days 90+ come with an $816 per day coinsurance.
-All this means a 90-day stay could cost your client $13,872.
+It primarily covers hospital care, provided the patient is admitted under a doctor’s official order.
+A stay of 1-60 days must meet the $1,676 deductible.
+Days 61 to 90 have no additional deductible, but there’s a $419 per day coinsurance.
+Days 91-150 come with an $838 per day coinsurance for lifetime reserve days.
+After day 150, no costs are covered by Medicare.
+This means that a 90-day stay could cost your client $14,246.

 Medicare Part B provides coverage for non-hospital medical services, excluding vision and dental unless the beneficiary has opted in.
-This includes expenses related to things such as ambulance services, durable medical equipment (DME), and oxygen equipment.
-Beneficiaries face an annual deductible of $240 and a 20% coinsurance on doctor’s visits and outpatient care.
-Premiums range from $174.70 to $594, depending on income.
+This includes expenses related to items such as ambulance services, durable medical equipment (DME), and oxygen equipment.
+Beneficiaries face an annual deductible of $257 and a 20% coinsurance on general costs for medical services (as long as the doctor “accepts assignment” or the Medicare-approved amount for that service), inpatient, and outpatient care.
+Income related monthly adjustments (IRMAA) apply to Part B premiums.
+These income related monthly adjustments look at a client’s taxable income from two years prior.
+Premiums range from $185 to $628.90, depending on income.

 Medicare Part C - Medicare Advantage

 Medicare Advantage includes all the benefits of Part A and Part B but is administered by private companies that contract with Medicare.
-Optional add-ons such as vision, dental, and hearing coverage are available, making Medicare Advantage an all-in-one solution for some clients.
-Premiums vary by plan and are typically higher than those for Part B.
+Optional add-ons such as vision, dental, and hearing coverage are available, making Medicare Advantage a potential all-in-one solution for some clients.
+Premiums vary by plan and are higher than just the Part B premiums.

 Medicare Part D - Prescription Drug Coverage